helkyar/portfolio-next.js/README.md

 ## Next Steps

+- Fix MDX markdown parser
+- Update projects list with READMEs of github repos
+- Apply an appropriate architecture/design pattern to facilitate extensibility and readability
 - Tests
-- Update projects list with READMEs of github repos
 - Functional contact form with database
-- Apply an appropriate architecture/design pattern to facilitate extensibility and readability
+- Support for multi-language